 Bursitis is an inflammatory condition that can occur in many locations throughout the body.
-In the foot the most common location is the forefoot or ball of the foot.
+In the foot, the most common location is the forefoot or ball of the foot.
 Bursitis occurs beneath the second metatarsal head, as shown in the picture to the right.

 Forefoot bursitis is the result of disproportionate loading on the metatarsal bones of the forefoot.
 When one metatarsal bone is subjected to more load than the adjacent bones, the soft tissue between the metatarsal head and the floor will become compressed and often will become inflamed.
-Bursitis is the term used to described this inflammation that occurs in the soft tissue between the metatarsal head and the floor.
+Bursitis is the term used to describe this inflammation that occurs in the soft tissue between the metatarsal head and the floor.

 Why is the relative length of the metatarsal important?
 Let's use an example to describe why.
 Take two bamboo poles, one 5 feet long and another 10 feet long.
 Hook them under your arms and hold them out in front of you, parallel to the ground.
 Now slowly lower the poles.
 The longer of the two poles is going to hit the ground first, followed by the shorter pole.
 This is essentially how the long metatarsal bones of the forefoot carry our body weight.
-With each step this load is repeated.
+With each step, this load is repeated.
 Ideally, we'd like to see that load applied to the foot so that it is equally distributed.
-Even distribution helps prevent focal loading on any one bone or soft tissue structure.
-But often we'll see that the bone behind the second toe, called the second metatarsal, is long.
+Even distribution helps prevent focal loading on any one bone or soft tissue structure, but often we'll see that the bone behind the second toe, called the second metatarsal, is long.
 Repetitive loading results in inflammation of the tissue structures beneath the metatarsal head or ball of the foot, and bursitis begins.

-Over time, the metatarsal that is sustaining increased load will have one of two out-comes.
-In abrupt cases of loading the metatarsal may sustain a stress fracture.
+Over time, the metatarsal that is sustaining increased load will have one of two outcomes.
+In abrupt cases of loading, the metatarsal may sustain a stress fracture.
 A stress fracture is the method by which the metatarsal accommodates the load by changing the structure of the bone.
-A second outcome would be that the metatarsal bone reacts by becoming bigger and more able to support the load applied to it..
+A second outcome would be that the metatarsal bone reacts by becoming bigger and more able to support the load applied to it.
 The image above shows red markings that define the girth of the second and third metatarsals.
 In this X-ray view, the second and third metatarsals should be approximately the same girth.
 You can see in the image how the second metatarsal is not only longer but also larger.
 This image shows how a metatarsal, when subjected to increased load, will increase in size to accommodate that load.

 The contributing factors to retrocalcaneal bursitis are poorly defined.
 There is agreement in the literature that impingement of the Achilles tendon against the calcaneus is the primary contributing cause of retrocalcaneal bursitis.